 Promotion in eBay’s Marketing Mix

 This aspect of the marketing mix focuses on how eBay Inc. promotes its products in target markets.
 The company’s strategies and tactics define communications between the business and the target buyers and vendors.
 For example, promotional public relations tactics satisfy business objectives in this part of the 4P.
 Effective promotion using the business strengths outlined in the SWOT analysis of eBay is key to managing customers’ expectations and increasing the company’s market share in the global e-commerce industry.
 The following components of the promotional mix are applied in eBay’s marketing mix:

 - Public relations

 In this aspect of the marketing mix, eBay Inc. determines the price ranges and price points for its services.
-Among the 4Ps, this element is directly linked to the company’s profit margins and international market share.
-For example, lower prices can attract more sellers and, consequently, more shoppers to the company’s online trading websites.
+Among the 4Ps, this element is linked to the company’s profit margins and international market share.
+For example, lower prices can attract more shoppers and sellers to the company’s online trading websites.
 The suitability of pricing strategies affects management goals and business performance.
 Managers implement the following pricing strategies as part of the marketing mix of eBay Inc.:

 - Market-oriented pricing strategy

 The market-oriented pricing strategy involves prices that are set based on current or prevailing market prices.
 For example, eBay’s current seller fees are comparable to competitors’ fees in offering e-commerce services.
 The company’s 4P also involves dynamic pricing, which allows flexibility in setting prices.
 For instance, fees include fixed fees per item sold, as well as fees as a percentage of the final sale amount.
 Vendors can choose selling formats and corresponding fees.
 Through the dynamic pricing strategy, the company manages customers’ expectations on sales format flexibility.
 This aspect of eBay’s marketing mix helps optimize profits as the global business grows its sales revenues.